mohammadmasoumi/flask_project_template/README.md

-# flask_project_template
+# Flask Template

-This is a flask - ready to deploy on production - project template which using pymongo and celery.
+This ia a template project which is written in flask, celery and pymongo.

+### Setup

+ - install requirements
+    ```shell
+   pip install -r requirements.txt
+    ```